oscarvr10/SpotifyForms/README.md

 # SpotifyForms
-A Xamarin.Forms version based on new UI of the Spotify app for Android/iOS
+A Xamarin.Forms version based on new UI of the Spotify app free version for Android/iOS

 References:
 * Creating a good-looking Xamarin Forms UI: Spotify: